hindutva/hindutva.github.io/main/tattvam/deva/labeling/polytheism.md

 - " the degree of intimate entanglement that we see between diverse sects in a common polytheistic field, even where they display strong "single-pointedness", goes far beyond that of a congery of "wannabe monotheisms"." \[[EB](https://endymions-bower.dreamwidth.org/56736.html)\]

 ## Is cult x monotheist?
+Recognition of "plausible supreme Godhood"  of deities of other cults is oft tacit ([EB](https://endymions-bower.dreamwidth.org/56736.html)).
+Just as "Hinduism" existed before the word came to be:  It is the marvellous genius of platonists and E Butler to have made it explicit.

 ### Is vaiShNavism monotheist?
 Vaishnavism is clearly not monotheist in the strong "alone God" sense.
 Clear significant points of deviation are: